 - When baking non-coconut flavored things, I typically use refined coconut oil as I've found it's flavorless - no coconut flavor will come through in the finished product.
 I'm aware that it doesn't have quite the level of benefits of unrefined ("virgin") coconut oil, but coconut wouldn't mesh well with a lot of flavors, including maple walnut.

-- 1/2 tsp ground cinnamon, or more to taste
+- ½ teaspoon ground cinnamon or more to taste

 - 1 cup chopped walnut pieces, toasted

-- 1/4 tsp ground cinnamon, plus extra for sprinkling
+- ¼ teaspoon ground cinnamon plus extra for sprinkling

 - In a large bowl, add 2 cups of flour, yeast, salt, and cinnamon.
 In a separate bowl, whisk together eggs.
 Set aside.